Scenic valley view of snow-covered mountains and village in Val d'Isère ski area.

 Go with a family operator if you’re bringing the baby

-A number of British tour operators run their own childcare here, Esprit and VIP.
-There’s also a Club Med with its own programme of ski instruction and guiding.
+Just a few British tour operators now run their own childcare here in Val d’Isere, Le Ski, Ski Famille and a Club Med.
 If you’re new to skiing and deciding where to stay, it’s worth checking these out rather than trying to organise it all yourself.
 For those not staying with an operator offering its own childcare, then the children’s section on YSE.co.uk has some excellent tips and recommendations.

 Le Village des Enfants cares for children from 18 months with a mix of play and ski lessons.
 Le Petit Poucet collects and delivers children from three years from wherever they are staying.
 British-run Jelly and Ice Cream offers the full range of private nanny services and babysitting.
 The other private services are Little Chicks Childcare and T4 Nannies.